dgtized/tile-game/README.md

 ### Commands

-*Arrow keys* move the empty tile.
+ - *Arrow keys* move the empty tile.
-*R* randomizes the tiles for the current dimension
+ - *R* randomizes the tiles for the current dimension
-*S* will execute solve-next which is a heuristic based solver which does not actually complete.
+ - *S* will execute solve-next which is a heuristic based solver which does not actually complete.
+ - *Q* will quit

 ## Note/Disclaimer